V. Ruventhiran

-Ruventhiran a/l Vengadesan (born 24 August 2001), simply known as V. Ruventhiran, is a Malaysian professional footballer who plays as a left-back or a winger for Philippines Football League club Aguilas–UMak and the Malaysia national team.
+Ruventhiran a/l Vengadesan (born 24 August 2001), simply known as V. Ruventhiran, is a Malaysian professional footballer who plays as a left-back or a winger for Malaysia Super League club Melaka and the Malaysia national team.

 Club career

 Early career

 Born in Klang, Selangor, Ruventhiran began playing football at the age of 5 at a small academy.
 He then moved to CIMB-MBSA, CIMB-YFA, and finally he went to Bayern Munich to represent CIMB by participating in Alliance League.
 Ruventhiran continued his journey by joining MISC-MIFA for a year and later played for Belia Selangor before joining the Petaling Jaya City under-19 and progressing to the under-21.

 Petaling Jaya City

 At the end of 2020, he signed his first professional contract with the club.
 Ruventhiran was assigned the number 19 shirt and simultaneously made his professional and club debut on 7 March 2021 in a league match against Perak.
 He scored his first goal for the club in a 1–1 draw against Penang on 18 April 2021.

 In two years along with the main team, he made 41 appearances and recorded two goals and three assists.